yjzhenglamarmota/yujiezheng_website/content/authors/admin/_index.md

   link: media/CV_yjzheng_fulllength.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "yjzheng@caltech.edu"
+email: "yujie.zheng@utdallas.edu"

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am a Postdoctoral scholar in Division of Geological and Planetary Sciences at Caltech.
+I am an assitant professor at University of Texas at Dallas.
 My research focuses on developing and applying new techniques to analyze a combination of geodetic observations – primarily Interferometric Synthetic Aperture Radar (InSAR), to better understanding changes of the Earth’s surface related to natural (e.g., active tectonics and volcanic processes, permafrost thawing/freezing) and anthropogenic processes (e.g., withdrawal of groundwater from aquifers).